Azure/cortana-intelligence-churn-prediction-solution/Automated Deployment Guide/Post Deployment Instructions.md

 Azure Stream Analytics is used to process the data from event hub and redirect the data to SQL data warehouse.

 #### Azure Functions
 Azure Functions provide the primary mechanism for deploying the solution and simulating the user activity.
-The functions interact with Azure Storage, Azure Machine Learning, Azure Event Hub, Azure Stream Analytics, Azure Data Factory, and SQL DW to perform all these functions.
+The functions interact with Azure Storage, Azure Machine Learning, Azure Event Hub, Azure Stream Analytics, Azure Data Factory, and SQL DW.
 It also hosts and runs the data generator application.
-Below is a summary of the functions.

-Functions used to assist in deployment:
+Below is a summary of the functions used to assist in deployment:
 * GalleryToMlWebSvc: This is used to copy the Scoring Experiment from the Gallery to the workspace and create the webservice endpoints.

 * CiqsHelpers: These are helper functions for the automated deployment.